bozsahin/cogs517-philosophy-of-cogsci/README.md

 GRADING:

-5% Brief Essay

 20% Term essay (end of term)

 30% Presentation of material AND its related material, level of involvement in discussions online and offline.

-45% Weekly quiz (max.
-10 of quizzes count toward grade.
+50% Weekly quiz (best 10 quiz count toward grade.
 Quiz topics are usually topics discussed in current topics, or the one before or after, or from the reading assignment of the week.)